isumakm/Weather-Prediction-and-Crop-Recommendation-System-/README.md

 - Develop a mobile application for field officers in low-connectivity areas

-The Western Province, covering Colombo, Gampaha, and Kalutara districts, faces distinct and escalating climate challenges that threaten agricultural productivity and food security:

-* **Colombo District:** While drought is uncommon, untimely rainfall during traditionally dry months (February to mid-March) disrupts flowering cycles in valuable fruit crops like rambutan and mangosteen.
-Excessive rainfall and frequent flooding pose significant threats to agricultural activities throughout the region.
-* **Gampaha District:** Characterized by flat terrain ideal for fruit cultivation, this district suffers from intense rains during the first inter-monsoon (April) and southwest monsoon (May to mid-July).
-These downpours adversely affect fruit yields, block drainage systems, and cause flash floods that impact paddy cultivation in river floodplains.
-* **Kalutara District:** Heavily affected by torrential rainfall, this district's low-lying areas face regular flooding from the overflowing Kalu Ganga, particularly during the southwest monsoon and when weather systems develop in the Bay of Bengal (October to early January).
 ## 👥 Team

-### Our Solution: An Integrated Climate Intelligence Platform
 | Member | Component |
 |---|---|
 | Withanage Isum Akmitha | Single Crop Analysis |